Ref.: Franz Boas posing for Kwakiutl Hamatsa figure group at the Smithsonian Institution, 1895.

 Retrieved from https://library.artstor.org/asset/ARTSTOR_103_41822003017876

-Databases are great sources for finding information for your research paper.
+Databases are great sources for finding articles for your research paper.
 In databases, you will find peer-reviewed or scholarly articles, news articles, videos, and more for your research.
 Databases pull their information from a variety of Journals and other sources and compile it so that it is more easily found by the researcher.
 It is important to note that not any one database contains all the information a researcher needs, so be sure to check across several databases when searching for information.

 An Electronic Journal (or E-journal) is a traditional journal that is in an electronic format; either because it was originally created that way, or because someone took a print journal article and scanned it to make it available electronically.
+They typically contain multiple articles, are published at consistent intervals, and are focused on a specific subject area.

 A Database is what is created when a large number of electronic journals are put in one place and a search interface (usually a search box) is added to help find what you need.
 Both databases and electronic journals can be subject specific.
+Many journals are only available through your library and often contain the full text of the articles.
 When you have a database that only has the title or abstract, but not the full text, it is usually referred to as an Index.

 Florida Atlantic University Libraries